bk20x/MoreSugar/README.md

 # MoreSugar
-## Syntactic sugar for nim based off of it's macro system.
+## More syntax sugar for nim based off of it's macro system.

 ```
 import more_sugar, json, strutils